From Pigeon to Knuffle Bunny: A List of Books By Mo Willems

 I guess all I really have to say is Thank You Mo Willems for knowing their language and giving some insight into how those internal kid gears keep running.

 The Pigeon Books

 When I introduced "Don't Let the Pigeon Drive the Bus" into our nighttime line up it became a repetitive occurrence for what seemed a lifetime.

 We read this book so many times that the kids took the book, under my radar, and filled in responses to Pigeon as he begs to drive the bus.

 When Pigeon would beg the kids would yell "NO" to Pigeon.

 Knuffle Bunny was the first book of Mo Willem's that my family read.
 My Sister-in-Law introduced us while on our vacation in New York.

 This cautionary tale led to our decision to not allow our daughter to take her blankie outside of the home for any reason.
 Which seems cruel at first, but really saved us from potential blankie loss heartache.

 Mo Willems took black and white photographs from different areas of New York and used these photos as backdrops to the story.
-So not only did we have a great story of the sadness of loss and the happiness of recovery but we had reinforcement to the memories of the days we spent walking the streets of New York that spring.
+So not only did we have a great story of the sadness of loss and the happiness of recovery but we had reinforcement to the memories of the days we spent walking the streets of New York.

 A List of Publications